 You can restore all of the organization data from production to a full Salesforce sandbox or from one sandbox to other sandbox.
 Cross organization restores are supported from full backups only.

-Tip: To avoid errors or for faster results, disable the validation rules, Apex triggers, and workflows.
+Tip: Due to the complexity and nature of Salesforce, some objects and records might not restore successfully.
+Issues that can block records from being restored include API limitations, data integrity, complexity in hierarchical relationships, and automation processes that utilize triggers, flows, and rules.
+To avoid errors or for faster results, disable the validation rules, Apex triggers, flows, and workflows.
 For the same benefits for managed packages, uninstall the packages.
 (Managed packages cannot be disabled using APIs.)

 Before You Begin

 Verify that the Salesforce user who performs the restores has the required permissions.